crmlab-uab/251227_validated_genesets/kinases/docs/KINASE_ANALYSIS.md

 ## Summary

-Comprehensive analysis of the mouse kinome annotation file used for stratifying DEGs by kinase expression.
+Comprehensive analysis of the mouse source (kinase) annotation file used for stratifying DEGs by kinase expression.

 ### Key Statistics